ckswilliams/modOpenREM/docs/celery-windows.rst

 Celery will sometimes fall over during the execution of a long task.
 In this situation it will not restart on its own.
-Windows Task Scheduler can be used to restart Celery on a regular basis, and can also be used to restart celery a few minutes before Task Scheduler runs tasks to query PACS in order to import data into OpenREM.
+Windows Task Scheduler can be used to restart Celery on a regular basis.
+In addition it can be used to ensure celery is running a few minutes prior to a scheduled PACS query.

-A suitable batch file may be similar to the code below:
+An example batch file is shown below:

 .. sourcecode:: bat
    :linenos: